Updated on: 11/22/2019

 Across the country, particularly in major cities and metropolitan areas, street sweepers are quite common.
 These large trucks – which are often loud – are most commonly used to remove the debris, trash and other miscellaneous items from our city streets.
 Due to the design of these commercial trucks, street sweepers can be difficult to maneuver – causing a risk to motorists and pedestrians.

 Every year, hundreds of people suffer serious and life-threatening injuries in accidents involving street cleaners and sweepers.
 Common injuries caused by street sweepers include traumatic brain injury (TBI), severe burns, crushed limbs resulting in amputations, broken bones, facial lacerations, and scarring.
 In extreme cases, victims lose their lives.

 Understanding all the issues involved in a street sweeper accident can be difficult for the average person.
-Hiring the right truck accident attorney is key to winning your case.
+Hiring the right personal injury attorney is key to winning your case.
 Commercial trucking companies may use their own vehicles for the sweeping, or they may have contracted out the services to a smaller company.
 In some cases, street sweepers may be private individuals that own their own truck.

 One of the first things an attorney in your case will do is look at who is liable.
 Your attorney will look at the following things:

 - If they are an agent of the commercial trucking company or an independent contractor,

 - If the person operating the street sweeper was an employee of the other company,

 - If they were a contract worker to that other company as well